 Data availability

-Data will be made publicly available online through the NOAA Paleoclimatology database and PANGAEA data repository.
+Data are publicly available online through the PANGAEA data repository (https://doi.pangaea.de/10.1594/PANGAEA.868431).

 Acknowledgements

 The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) grant agreement #610055 “Ice2ice”.
 The Australian Antarctic Division provided funding and logistical support for the DSS ice cores (AAS projects 4061 and 4062).
 G. Spreen has been supported by the Institutional Strategy of the University of Bremen, funded by the German Excellence Initiative.
 All correlations and associated confidence levels reported here have been calculated using the program R via the RStudio interface.
 We thank two anonymous reviewers for their helpful suggestions and constructive comments.